Neil Chatterjee: Federal Energy Regulatory Commission (FERC)

 Chatterjee was confirmed by the United States Senate as a member of the Federal Energy Regulatory Commission on August 3, 2017.
 On August 10, 2017, President Donald Trump designated Chatterjee as chairman of FERC.

 On December 7, 2017, Kevin J. McIntyre succeeded Chatterjee as the chairman of FERC.
-On October 24, 2018, President Donald Trump again designated Chatterjee as Chairman of the Commission.
-The day after the 2020 election, Chatterjee was fired as chairman.
-He remained a commissioner until his term expired in 2021.
+On October 24, 2018, President Donald Trump again designated Chatterjee as chairman of the commission.